lorcQc/VB.net_Tuto_Web_MVC_Core3.1/tuto/1/Tuto1.md

 ```

 We have removed app.UseWelcomePage().
-This configuration redirects all HTTP requests to the blue home page seen previously.
+This configuration redirects all HTTP requests to the welcome page seen previously.

 We have added the middleware allowing mvc to redirect requests to the correct controller actions.